Saki Akai: Independent circuit (2011–2023)

-DDT Pro-Wrestling and Tokyo Joshi Pro Wrestling (2013-present)
+DDT Pro-Wrestling and Tokyo Joshi Pro Wrestling (2013–2023)

 Saki Akai worked most of her career for DDT Pro-Wrestling (DDT) and Tokyo Joshi Pro Wrestling (TJPW).
 In TJPW, she was a former Princess Tag Team Champion under the name of Sakisama and teaming up with Azusa Christie as NEO Biishiki-gun to defeat MiraClians (Shoko Nakajima and Yuka Sakazaki) for the titles at "Let's Go!
 Go!
 If You Go!
 When You Go!
 If You Get Lost You Just Go To Nerima!" on February 3, 2018.
 In DDT, she worked as a part of the Eruption stable and paired with her stablemates Yukio Sakaguchi and Kazusada Higuchi to become KO-D 6-Man Tag Team Champions by defeating #DamnHearts (Tetsuya Endo, T-Hawk and El Lindaman) in a six-person intergender tag team match at "DDT TV Show! #7" on June 20, 2020.
 She is a former multiple time Ironman Heavymetalweight Champion, last time winning it at DDT New Year Special 2020 on January 3, in a gauntlet battle royal also involving the champion, Omochi, Antonio Honda, Gorgeous Matsuno, Kazuki Hirata, Keigo Nakamura, Mizuki Watase, Toru Owashi and Yuki Iino.
 Pro Wrestling Illustrated ranked her No. 478 in the top 500 singles wrestlers of 2020.
 At TJPW Still Incomplete on April 17, 2021, Akai won the Princess Tag Team Championship alongside Mei Suruga as Neo Biishiki-gun after defeating Bakuretsu Sisters (Nodoka Tenma and Yuki Aino).
 Akai and Suruga lost the Princess Tag Team Championship to the team of the Magical Sugar Rabbits (Yuka Sakazaki and Mizuki) on October 10, 2021 at Wrestle Princess II.
+On November 12, 2023 at DDT Ultimate Party 2023 event, Saki Akai officially wrapped up her in-ring career.
+Dating back to May, Akai has been on her retirement tour and that concluded with a six-person tag that featured herself and fellow members of Eruption, Yukio Sakaguchi and Hideki Okatani taking on Naomichi Marufuji, Miyu Yamashita and Kazusada Higuchi and her team losing.
+After the bout concluded, she received a retirement ceremony where various superstars such as Hiroshi Tanahashi, Togi Makabe, Genichiro Tenryu and Shinsuke Nakamura reached out via video to pay homage for her career.
+Upon Akai's retirement, the KO-D 6-Man Tag Team Championship were subsequently vacated by herself, Yukio Sakaguchi and Hideki Okatani.

 Acting career

 Akai is signed to the Japanese talent agency Platinum Production.
-She appeared in several movies such as Lady Ninja:Blue Shadow, in 2018, in which she played the role of Konatsu Kujo and Gianto Monster Mono (2016) in which she played the role of Lisa.
+She appeared in several movies such as the 2018 film Lady Ninja:Blue Shadow, in which she played the role of Konatsu Kujo, and Gianto Monster Mono (2016) in which portrayed Lisa.
+She also played a fictionalized version of herself working as a hostess in the 2016 video game Yakuza 6: The Song of Life.